gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 Setting both margins to equal lengths is the correct way to center elements within block boxes in the normal flow.
 (There are other methods to be found with flexible box and grid layout, but they’re beyond the scope of this text.)

-Another way of sizing elements is to set one of the margins and the width to auto.
-The margin set to be auto is reduced to zero:
+Another way of sizing elements is to set one of the margins and the `width` to `auto`.
+The margin set to be `auto` is reduced to zero:

 ```css
 div {